dondco36/golfapp/README.md

 ## Project Overview
 This is an app for goflers that would like to keep track of their statistics from each of their rounds.

 ### Features

-The Golf Stats App will allow the golfer to record certain stats from their golf rounds.
+* Statistic of the Day
+* User Profile
+* Round/Statistic Search
+* Add Round Statistics with notes

+Additional Features:
+* GOAL Setting
+* Statistics Comparisons
+* Graphical Output
+* Create Group
+* Join Group

-Those statistics include, but are not limited to:
+Trackable statistics include, but are not limited to:
 * Score (Hole-by-Hole and/or Total)
 * Fairway in Regulation (FIR)
 * Green in Regulation (GIR)